Vova12344weq/SillyTavern-Telegram-Connector/README.md

 ## Support and Contributing
 If you have suggestions, bug reports, or ideas for new features — create an issue on GitHub.

-**Original Project Notice**: The original author (qiqi20020612) has stepped away due to commitments.
-This fork continues development with a focus on multiplayer RP.
+**Original Project Notice**: As announced by the original author in their [README](https://github.com/qiqi20020612/SillyTavern-Telegram-Connector) ("Due to increasing busyness with work and life, I may no longer be able to maintain this project.
+The code is fully open-source, feel free to fork and develop it further."), the project is no longer maintained.
+This fork continues development with a focus on multiplayer RP features.
 Thanks for the amazing base!

 ---